Top Autism Learning Techniques and Therapies

 Diagnoses of autism are on the rise.
-The Centers for Disease Control (CDC) report that in 2018 approximately 1 in 59 children were diagnosed with an autism spectrum disorder (ASD).
+The Center for Disease Control (CDC) reports that in 2018 approximately 1 in 59 children were diagnosed with an autism spectrum disorder (ASD).
 This is a 15% increase from 2004 figures.

 Applied Behavior Analysis (ABA) Intervention

 Applied Behavior Analysis (ABA) uses principles of behavioral theory to help ASD individuals of all ages.
 The goal of ABA is to change specific behaviors that interfere with the development of important life skills.